2024–25 Utah Jazz season

-The 2024–25 Utah Jazz season was the 51st season for the franchise in the National Basketball Association (NBA).
+The 2024–25 Utah Jazz season was the 51st season for the franchise in the National Basketball Association (NBA), and their 46th season in Salt Lake City, Utah.
 In June 2024, the Jazz revealed that the 2024–25 season's jersey lineup would feature two new designs alongside two existing uniforms, as part of the new "Mountain Basketball" brand philosophy.
 The new designs were met with positive reviews, particularly for their emphasis of the purple mountain design from previous eras.
 By the end of October, the Jazz would be the last team in the NBA to win a game for this season.

 On March 10, 2025, the Jazz were eliminated from playoff contention for the 3rd year in a row following their loss to the Boston Celtics.
 By the end of March, the Jazz officially recorded their 60th loss of the season to the Charlotte Hornets, which not only makes this season currently the worst season in franchise history, but it also ends the Jazz's record of being the only NBA team remaining to not lose 60 or more games in a season.
 They also failed to improve upon their 31–51 record from the previous year, and finished with the worst record in the conference and the league at 17–65.
 The Jazz allowed 9,941 total points (121.2 points per game), the tenth most points allowed by an NBA team in a season.

+The Utah Jazz drew an average home attendance of 18,174, the 14th-highest of all NBA teams.